aws-samples/aws-hpc-recipes/recipes/pcs/cfd_cluster/README.md

 ## Info

 This is a walkthrough for running and visualizing a simple OpenFOAM example using AWS Parallel Computing Service.
-The resulting cluster and results are highlighted in the AWS News Blog article [_Announcing AWS Parallel Computing Service to run HPC workloads at virtually any scale_](https://aws.amazon.com/blogs/aws/announcing-aws-parallel-computing-service-to-run-hpc-workloads-at-virtually-any-scale).
+This is the same cluster design and project highlighted in the AWS News Blog article [_Announcing AWS Parallel Computing Service to run HPC workloads at virtually any scale_](https://aws.amazon.com/blogs/aws/announcing-aws-parallel-computing-service-to-run-hpc-workloads-at-virtually-any-scale).

 You will create an HPC architecture cluster with this design.